 Talk for Writing has been the most successful whole school initiative we have undertaken at Warren Road.
 Staff have collaborated to share skills, expertise and support one another in the project’s implementation.
 Standards have risen in all year groups, especially in areas of ‘Greater Depth’, where written outcomes are over an extremely high standard.

 Our mission statement for Literacy is: ‘Children love English and are excited to read, write and express themselves.’
 Before TfW, 61% of children said that they enjoyed Literacy and felt confident as writers.
 After the first year of TfW, a staggering 91% of children felt this way, meaning that – in the space of a year – we changed the attitude of 216 children…and this percentage continues to rise!

+Since 2012, we have been a National Teaching School (Warren Teaching School Alliance).
 Based upon specific requirements, Warren Road can tailor training packages or visits to suit.

-Talk for Writing Introduction Mornings
+New to Talk for Writing Day

 ContactCentre training webpage

 “A love of writing is being fostered and the transition between year groups over time should become easier.
 What [my son] can do and tell me at 6 years old is remarkable!
 Thank you for all your hard work and dedication in moving this initiative forward at Warren Road.”Parent